billwanjohi/dotfiles/README.md

 - move dock to top monitor (left or right)
 - more space on display (high res)
 - keyboard
-  - swap command and option
+  - [x] swap command and option on usb keyboard
 - edit notifiation widgets
 - two fingerprints